Groups Ministry-We do life together

 Check out these personal stories!

-A small group of people gather together for the purposes of growing community, discussion of God's word, & prayer.
+Life groups are group of people usually 14-16 who gather together for the purposes of growing community, discussion of God's word, & prayer.
 A Life Group leader will facilitate the meeting and make sure group members are connected.
 Some groups have meals together before discussion.

-Life Groups meet at ROCC, online & in host homes throughout Rutherford County.
+Groups meet at ROCC, online, in host homes, in restaurants or coffee shops throughout Rutherford County.

 How often do groups meet?

-What does it cost to join a Life Group?
+What does it cost to join a Group?

 Is childcare available?

 Childcare varies from group to group.
 The group profile will indicate if childcare is available.
-There may be a fee for childcare, if provided.
+There will be a fee for childcare, if provided among group members.

 What if I'm having a difficult time finding a group to join?